Pre-appointment discussion ↓

 - taking a detailed case history

-- exploring how your communication difficulties affect your daily life
+- exploring how your difficulties affect your daily life

 - discussing any previous or current Speech and Language Therapy you may be receiving